ccantore/website/content/home/teaching.md

   caption: ""
   image: ""
 ---
-#### 2020 - 2021
+#### 2021 - 2022

+* Monetary Economics and Aggregate Fluctuations (MSc - London School of Economics)

 * Macroeconomics (MRes - University of Surrey)

-* Topic in Macroeconomics (3rd year Undergraduate - University of Surrey)

 #### Past Teaching

 University of Surrey: Macroeconomics at all levels; International trade and Data analyisis at undergraduate level.

-Over the years I have been teaching various courses on Dynamic Stochastic General Equilibrium (DSGE) models construction, simulation and estimations using <a href="http://www.dynare.org">Dynare</a> at the University of Surrey or in New Delhi, Porto, Glasgow, Birmingham, Cagliari, Abuja and Berlin.
+Over the years I have been teaching various courses on Dynamic Stochastic General Equilibrium (DSGE) models construction, simulation and estimations using <a href="http://www.dynare.org">Dynare</a> at the University of Surrey or in New Delhi, Porto, Glasgow, Birmingham, Cagliari, Abuja, Berlin and Turin.